Parker Duignan Presentations

 Building

-Better Intervention Logics, Faster - Level I
+Better Intervention Logics & Outcomes Models - Level I

-Join Dr Paul Duignan for a highly
+Join Dr Paul Duignan for a highly focused workshop that will increase

-focused workshop that will increase your skills and confidence in
+your skills and confidence in developing and using intervention logics.

-developing and using intervention logics.
-At the end of the workshop,
+At the end of the workshop, attendees will have new techniques and

-workplace and apply immediately.
+tools to take back to their workplace and apply immediately.

 By the end of the workshop, participants will understand: